arianaberger/react-final-project/NOTES.md

-1. Finish reducer for account update form and make sure it's being updated in the backend
+1. Account update form is not my code but is working
+  - update component when state is updated
-  - AccountFormData is undefined??
+  - resset form is not working
-  - Account controller doesn't seem to be getting correct params
-  - Is there an issue with my reducer/actions?
-Or perhaps my form?
 2. How to get account totals?
 State or model method? => show method gives account total given the account id

 Import provider to index.js